skyline6965/bamazon/README.md

 ## Overview

 In this activity, I will be creating an Amazon-like storefront with MySQL.
 This app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

-Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

 ## Submission Guide